kithmina1999/worklenz-astro/src/content/blog/github-projects-alternative.md

 data_security_checked: true
 description: |
    Discover the best open source alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [basecamp-alternative, redbooth-alternative, calendar-alternative, hive-alternative]
+related: [forest-alternative, bitbucket-pipelines-alternative, zenhub-alternative, notion-alternative]